 ~Electrical fences can be made and installed as temporary or permanent.

 Other deterrents include hanging heavily scented soap, fabric softener strips, shiny ribbons or CD discs around the yard.
-Also, gardeners have met with some success using sound/noisemaking devices, lights and timed sprinklers.
+Also, gardeners have met with some success using sound/noisemaking devices, lights, and timed sprinklers.
+Of course, a guard dog in your yard can be the ultimate deer deterrent.

 Deer are wild animals attempting to survive each day.
 The job of the gardener is to encourage deer to seek sustenance for survival elsewhere.
 Use and alternate several deterrent tactics as long as necessary throughout the year to protect your plants and shrubs.